"Don't you hate it when you find out some really cool actor you like is actually Canadian?"

 - In Spider-Man (1967), most of the American characters were voiced by Canadian actors.

 - Most people outside of North America can't tell the difference between American and Canadian accents anyway.
 Also, Canada and the United States form a single dialect continuum, with areas near either side of the border sounding almost indistinguishable from each other (except around the Windsor-Detroit area where the effects of the Northern Cities Vowel Shift stop sharply at the Canada-US border, if you pay attention, you can hear the different accents of the Canadian versus the American custom agents).
 Besides, if we were to list every Canadian who's played an American on TV or in film we'd be here forever.

 - Canadians from Ontario, British Columbia, the Prairie Provinces* , and Anglophone Quebeckers already sound reasonably American.
 That said, Canadian drama schools do spent quite a lot of time teaching their students on speaking American (it's the little things, like the o in "sorry").
 Newfies, Maritimers, people from the territories, and (obviously) French Quebecois usually have more distinctive accents, though how apparent the difference is will vary widely among both speakers and listeners.

 - Gillian Anderson, oddly enough.
 Though she was born in America, she moved to England when she was two and didn't move back until she was eleven, and by then her speech patterns had been set.
 She had to work to lose it when she went into acting, and if you pay attention to the early episodes of The X-Files it slips through at times.
 Now that she's moved back to England, she's got the accent back in full-force.

 - She still puts on an American accent when she's interviewed in the U.S.

-- Though not technically the same thing, it is funny how so many British singers who, when they speak, can barely be understood, yet when they sing, it's clear as day.
+- Though not technically the same thing, it is funny how so many British singers who, when they speak, can barely be understood by an American audience, yet when they sing, it's clear as day.

 - Very much evident in the Pink Floyd song "Another Brick in the Wall (Part II)" where the boy's choir sings with their normal British accents, while Pink Floyd sing with somewhat Americanized accents.